osstotalsoft/jsbb/packages/state-lens-react/src/lensProxy/README.md

 ```

 #### pipe
-Pipes a lens to a ramda lens.
+Pipes a lens to a Ramda lens.
 Both the getters and setters are piped.
 ```js
 const SomeComponent = props => {
   const [lens] = useStateLens({a:1, b:2})